import collections

 item["attributes"]["structure"] = structure

-# if server returned modified metadata update the local copy
+# If server returned modified metadata update the local copy.

 if "metadata" in document: